Careers by Major - Political Science

 - Decision making

-Below is a sample of the types of positions that have recently been posted with the Career Centre for graduating students or recent graduates.
-Some of these job opportunities are taken out from Employer Directories which can also be found at the Career Centre.
+Below is a sample of the types of positions that have been posted with the Career Centre for graduating students or recent graduates.
+To access current full-time opportunities (for up to two years after graduation), you must first attend an orientation.
+Drop by or call us at 905-828-5451 for more information.

 - Policy Advisor, Management board secretariat